 Do you want to make it in the music business?
 Do you want helpful guides and tips?
 Well, this website is the product of a long-held ambition to produce my own new reggae fusion songs as reggae fusion artist Miss Tun Pickney.

 If you are an aspiring singer, musician or music maker I will share the lessons I have learnt so that you don't make the same mistakes.

 You will find some helpful tips, music-making insights and inspiring reggae fusion songs as well.

-It's been a long journey but as a new reggae fusion artist, I got there in the end.
+It's been a long journey with plenty of ups and downs but as a new reggae fusion artist, I got there in the end.
 See my about page for more details.

 Dingazz (a.k.a Miss Tun Pickney)

 LISTEN TO THE NEW REGGAE FUSION SONG BY MISS TUN PICKNEY featuring JACKIE SCALES 'AWAY I GO'